Ethical Investment and Banking

 NB

-• *People & Planet has included exemplary policies following requests made in sector feedback for the 2021 People & Planet University League.
-These were deemed strong models at the time of writing (February 2023), but this does not exempt them from the 2023/24 assessment period or predict their scores in the 2023/24 People & Planet University League.
+• *People & Planet has included exemplary policies and documents following requests made in previous sector feedback for the People & Planet University League.
+These were deemed strong models at the time of writing (February 2024), but this does not exempt them from the 2023/24 assessment period or predict their scores in the 2024/25 People & Planet University League.

 2. Commitment, in Policy, to Screen out Specific Sectors: